 - Over-training and running beyond the usual limit (Example: sudden increase in your mileage)

 - Insufficient rest between interval runs despite signals of sore knees

 - Weak quadriceps muscles (major muscle group which supports your knee during movements)

-However, to relieve knee pain is not a problem as simple as what you think just by taking painkillers and carry on running.
+However, to relieve knee pain after running is not a problem as simple as what you think just by taking painkillers.
 You may be surprised that the problem can be manifested due to the several underlying mechanics which is working at the knee joint.

 Knee joint is one of the largest joints in our body.
 In the knee itself are the medial collateral ligaments (MCL) and the lateral collateral ligaments (LCL) which are located on each side of the knee.
 In the center of the knee, going from top to bottom and front to back, are the anterior (ACL) cruciate ligaments and posterior cruciate ligaments (PCL).
 The function of these ligaments is to stabilize the knee joint so that there will not be any knee pain after running.

 But, if any of these ligaments are twisted due to a fall, subject to direct trauma or by jumping down and landed on a bent knee, it will lead to damages, resulting in knee pain.
 When the ligaments are torn or over-stretch, pain is experienced inside the knee cap, with swelling and a sensation like the knee is going to “give out”.
 This condition of knee pain also known as runner’s knee.

 Knee pain can also occur when there are damages to the cartilage.
 The cartilage helps to protect and cushion the knee with spongy material to keep the joint bones from touching each other.
 The menisci, a rubbery wedge-shaped cartilage tissue which is located at the joint space work as a shock absorber and keeps the weight distributed across the knee evenly.